Runi-VN/3rdsemester/Week35/28-wednesday/exercise-notes.md

 - Where is the abovementioned resource located?
 Here!

 ##### Connection
 - This header controls whether or not the network connection stays open after the current transaction finishes.
-[Options: Keep-Alive, Closed]
+(Reduces handshakes) [Options: Keep-Alive, Closed]
   - Keep-Alive has either default values or parameter options for timeout (earliest timeout) or max (max amount of requests).

 ##### Cache-control